 TRUTH – As I said at the time, the cuttings being sold were extra cuttings above and beyond what I was setting back to fill the overdue 2016 orders of cuttings and trees.
 I explained that I was broke and needed to use these new Fall 2017 cuttings orders (which were shipped right away) to fund the shipping of the overdue 2016 orders, which would ship concurrently.
 I published many pictures of the huge orchard proving my quantities, and had been building to that point for 2 years so it was common knowledge that I had been swelling inventory and that that ship was finally coming in.
 Furthermore, law enforcement officers came by and verified it, and this was reported back to members of ourfigs.

-Lie #22 – It’s okay to steal refund money that is intended for other people’s refunds
+Lie #22 – They claim it’s okay to steal refund money that is intended for other people’s refunds

 TRUTH – It’s both immoral and illegal to do that.
 It’s also immoral and illegal to publicly urge people to steal refund money that isn't theirs, as some at ourfigs did.
 And it’s also immoral and illegal for Wills to publish and condone it.